 Hi.
 My name is Jennifer Ambrose.
-I am the founder of the Eye on Vision Foundation (EOVF).
+I am the founder of the Eye on Vision Foundation (EOVF), which is a 501(c)3.
 Like so many charities which are close to our heart, EOVF was started for personal reasons.
 I'd like to just take a few moments of your time and tell you about my story and let you know a little more about what EOVF is all about.

 In the summer of 2005 I woke up to a world which had been changed forever in my eyes.
 I saw floating spots and clouds everywhere.
 I had experienced floaters in bright sun before and guessed that this was some type of extreme case.
 Instantly I got very nervous knowing that I had once asked my doctor about them and knew that there was no treatment.
 Nevertheless I made an appointment with my eye doctor.
 I was told that I had no retinal tears, and that my eyes looked healthy aside from the floaters.
 Later when I looked at my chart, I saw that I had macular drusen, which is a precursor to macular degeneration.